 Lepismium houlletianum (Lem.)
 Barthlott

-Rhipsalis houlletiana (basionym), Hariota houlletiana, Acanthorhipsalis houlletiana, Nothorhipsalis houlletiana
+Rhipsalis houlletiana, Hariota houlletiana, Acanthorhipsalis houlletiana, Nothorhipsalis houlletiana

-Lepismium houlletianum is an an epiphytic cactus with long flattened notched leaves or stems up to 6 feet (1.8 m) long.
+Lepismium houlletianum is an epiphytic cactus with flattened notched stems that grow up to 6 feet (1.8 m) long.
 Flowers are creamy-yellow, funnel-shaped, and appear at the edges of the stems.
-This cactus may bloom several times almost in every month of the year depending on growing conditions.
+This cactus may bloom several times, almost every month of the year, depending on growing conditions.
 The flowers are followed by red to black fruits.

 How to Grow and Care